matloff/TidyverseSkeptic/README.md

   students.

 * Tidy is concise, but that conciseness is often far too abstract for beginners.
+  The Tidyers confuse *concise* code with *easily writeable/readable/debuggable/teachable* code.
+The former does not imply the latter, and more often implies the opposite.

 * Tidy's abstractness is due to philosophy of functional programming (FP).
 The latter is popular with many sophisticated computer